matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ## Extending EIP4337

-To provide DoS protection for the operator, the original EIP4337 imposes several [restrictions](https://eips.ethereum.org/EIPS/eip-4337#simulation) on the validation step of the account.
-Most of them, especially regarding the forbidden opcodes are still relevant.
+To provide DoS protection for the operator, EIP4337 imposes several [restrictions](https://eips.ethereum.org/EIPS/eip-4337#simulation) on the validation step of the account.
+Most of them, especially those regarding the forbidden opcodes, are still relevant.
 However, several restrictions have been lifted for better UX.

 ### Extending the allowed opcodes